 iHR Australia Managing Mental Health in the Workplace

 This program is ideal for HR, WH&S and OH&S Practitioners and Senior Managers looking to gain a better understanding around managing mental ill-health in the Workplace.
+The ideal Workplace Mental Health Training.
 In this program, iHR’s facilitator and expert Senior Workplace Relations Advisor will guide participants through the key principles of effectively and sensitively managing mental health in the workplace, focusing on relevant legal responsibilities and risk management considerations.

 Participants will observe our unique Workplace Reality Theatre where the facilitator and actors will reenact relevant and engaging real-life scenarios for group discussions.
 Participants will conduct sensitive and effective conversations pertaining to early intervention strategies and will also participate in group case study activities pertaining to reasonable adjustment strategies.
 Participants will receive useful feedback from our facilitator, in addition to reflecting on their own performance.